 With all that in mind, it’s alarming to see the scarcity of offensive talent being considered for the Cardinals Head Coach search.
 I like Brian Flores and DeMeco Ryans (amongst others), but how would they impact Kyler?
 Maybe if Kyler hadn’t already been given a fat extension, it would have been interesting to see what they could do with him.
 But now I just see it as inevitable conflict and a power struggle.

 As a point of further indulgence from this fan’s perspective, I seriously hope the chatter around Vance Joseph as a HC prospect is just a smoke screen.
 For a multitude of reasons, including many adeptly explained by Walter Mitchell on this site, VJ would be a complete disaster in my opinion.

 Regarding Flores, I’m particularly concerned about his relationship with QBs.
 There’s no argument he’s an elite defensive mind and a leader of men.
-But there are revelations out of Miami about Flores’ handling of Tua Tagovailoa.
-Ryan Fitzpatrick and Mike McDaniel have both referred to Flores’ overt hostility sabotaging Tua’s success, both schematically and with his handling of him.
+But there are revelations out of Miami about Flores’ mishandling of Tua Tagovailoa.
+Ryan Fitzpatrick and Mike McDaniel have both referred to Flores’ overt hostility sabotaging Tua’s success, both schematically and with his passive aggressive approach.
 That’s a recipe for disaster with Kyler.
-Outside of the concussions, Tua has made a complete turnaround this season.
+Outside of the concussions, Tua has made significant strides this season.
 That doesn’t speak well of Flores' judgment or tactics with QBs.